Gouverneur K. Warren: Post-war

-Humiliated by Sheridan, Warren resigned his commission as major general of volunteers in protest on May 27, 1865, reverting to his permanent rank as major in the United States Army Corps of Engineers.
+Humiliated by Sheridan, Warren resigned his commission as major general of volunteers due to his disagreement with suppressing the meeting of the Mississippi legislature "by any means necessary" on May 27, 1865.
+He reverted to his permanent rank as major in the United States Army Corps of Engineers.
 He served as an engineer for 17 years, building railroads with assignments along the Mississippi River, achieving the rank of lieutenant colonel in 1879.
+By all accounts, Warren worked with intensity at great sacrifice to himself and his family.
 But the career that had shown so much promise at Gettysburg was ruined.
 He urgently requested a court of inquiry to exonerate him from the stigma of Sheridan's action.
 Numerous requests were ignored or refused until Ulysses S. Grant retired from the presidency.
 President Rutherford B. Hayes ordered a court of inquiry that convened in 1879.
-After hearing testimony from dozens of witnesses over 100 days, the court found that Sheridan's relief of Warren had been unjustified.
+After hearing testimony from dozens of witnesses over 100 days, including Grant and Sheridan, the court found that Sheridan's relief of Warren had been unjustified.
+General Winfield Hancock, his former fellow corps commander during the Overland Campaign, initially presided over the court of inquiry held on Governor's Island, New York.
+Sheridan's accounts did not hold up to facts established by others, reflected ignorance of Warren's movements at Five Forks, and were perceived as reflective of personal animosity.
+Joshua Chamberlain, the hero of the Little Round Top and former governor of Maine, who commanded a Brigade in Warren's corps, gave strong testimony to support Warren.
+During his testimony, Grant commented that he never doubted Warren's courage and tactical skill but wanted his orders followed "promptly" and did not want second-guessing that assumed senior leadership had not considered the options, strongly inferring such insubordination led to Warren's relief.
+His statement was stricken from the record at Grant's request, simultaneously with the objection of Warren's counsel.
 On November 21, 1881, President Chester Alan Arthur directed that the findings be published; no other action was taken.
 Unfortunately for Warren, these results were not published until after his death.

 In 1867, he was elected as a member of the American Philosophical Society.

 Warren's last assignment in the Army was as district engineer for Newport, Rhode Island, where he died of complications from diabetes on August 8, 1882.
 He was buried in the Island Cemetery in Newport in civilian clothes and without military honors at his request.
 His last words were, "The flag!
 The flag!"